Reviewing CION Invt (CION) and Its Rivals

-CION Invt (NYSE: CION – Get Rating) is one of 684 public companies in the “Holding & other investment offices” industry, but how does it contrast to its competitors?
-We will compare CION Invt to related businesses based on the strength of its valuation, institutional ownership, profitability, analyst recommendations, earnings, risk and dividends.
+CION Invt (NYSE: CION – Get Rating) is one of 684 publicly-traded companies in the “Holding & other investment offices” industry, but how does it contrast to its peers?
+We will compare CION Invt to related companies based on the strength of its valuation, institutional ownership, earnings, profitability, dividends, analyst recommendations and risk.

+CION Invt pays an annual dividend of $1.04 per share and has a dividend yield of 8.5%.
+CION Invt pays out 67.5% of its earnings in the form of a dividend.
+As a group, “Holding & other investment offices” companies pay a dividend yield of 7.8% and pay out 51.1% of their earnings in the form of a dividend.

+1.6% of CION Invt shares are owned by institutional investors.
+Comparatively, 51.4% of shares of all “Holding & other investment offices” companies are owned by institutional investors.
+0.1% of CION Invt shares are owned by company insiders.
+Comparatively, 22.4% of shares of all “Holding & other investment offices” companies are owned by company insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company is poised for long-term growth.

 Profitability

-This table compares CION Invt and its competitors’ net margins, return on equity and return on assets.
+This table compares CION Invt and its peers’ net margins, return on equity and return on assets.

 |Net Margins